seldonian-toolkit/Experiments/docs/source/overview.rst

 All three quantities are plotted against the amount of data input to the algorithm on the horizontal axis.

-Figure 1 shows a the three plots from the GPA prediction problem discussed in the Science paper, which is a Seldonian classification problem.
+Figure 1 shows the three plots from the GPA prediction problem discussed in the Science paper, which is a Seldonian classification problem.

 .. figure:: _static/disparate_impact.png
    :width: 100 %